havoclad/havoclad.github.io/index.markdown

 Time passes in world roughly equivalent to the real world.
 IE, if we have  weekly game, your characters go out adventuring once a week.
 They are responsible for upkeep and [lifestyle expenditures][lifestyle] for each week they spend in town.
-In return, they recieve one downtime action to spend for each week that passes (and for certain other events).
+In return, they recieve one [downtime action to spend][downtime] for each week that passes (and for certain other events).
 This represents the characters needs and interests.
 Many of these downtime actions will slowly improve the town, opening up new services for the characters and players to use.
 In this way, the group can shape the town to fit their needs.